occiglot/occiglot/content/posts/occiglot-fineweb.md

 Slovak | 66.23% | 8.47M

 The origin of these large differences remains unclear and should warrant further investigation.
 Further, we observed a consistent improvement in the data quality of CommonCrawl over time.
 The change in quality becomes most evident when considering the percentage of documents dropped in the filtering process.
-We showcase examplary numbers for German, but these observations generall hold for most languages:
+We showcase exemplary numbers for German, but these observations generally hold for most languages:

 | CommonCrawl Release (OSCAR split) | Dropped Documents (Bad Quality) | # Total Documents (before filtering)
 | -- |-- | --